Ceda-EI/wish/README.md

 name = hostname
 ```

-which results in the following prompt
+Which results in the following prompt

 ![](https://webionite.com/wish/images/prompt.png)